 Keywords: installation, interactive, surround, sound, social

-The installation was “premiered” at the klingt gut! sound symposium in Hamburg on 8–10th June 2017, and was very well-received.
+Words Never Forgotten was presented at the klingt gut! symposium on sound in Hamburg on 8−10th June 2017, and was very well-received.
 It is a truly interactive piece that keeps changing continuously and can be experienced either alone or together.

 The instalation has a microphone placed in the middle of the room and a surround speaker system enveloping the visitors.
 An evolving soundbed of comments, questions and sounds by previous visitors can be heard circling around.
 New visitors are encouraged to contribute and say something to the microphone, after which those words and sounds will become a part of the sound pool.
 Nothing will be deleted, and often two separate comments or sounds are played back-to-back or simultaneously creating new meanings or sonic combinations.